flyteorg/flytesnacks/cookbook/docs/getting_started/package_register.md

 ## What's Next?

-In this guide, you learned about the Flyte demo cluster, configuration, and the different registation patterns you can leverage during the workflow development lifecycle.
+In this guide, you learned about the Flyte demo cluster, Flyte configuration, and the different registation patterns you can leverage during the workflow development lifecycle.
 In the next guide, we'll learn how to run and schedule workflows programmatically.